fnproject/ext-statsapi/examples/operators/README.md

 docker-compose up
 ```

-You can now deploy and run functions and try out the statistics API extension as described in the main [README](https://github.com/fnproject/ext-statsapi/blob/master/README.md).
+You can now deploy and run functions and try out the statistics API extension.
+See [Trying out the statistics API](/examples/operators/README.md#trying-out-the-statistics-api) below.

 ## Run your custom Fn image and Prometheus separately